The English College Dubai, Al Safa 1. The Review 2021 – 22.

 Investment in genuine, turfed playing fields is increasingly rare in Dubai and the commitment of The English College to top tier sporting facilities is evident in the new Sporting Complex and its newly seeded adjacent grass pitches (October 2020).

 Sport, is aligned closely by the school with its commitment to the traditions of a British education and plays a key role in school life.
-We include the following architectural renders of the school’s new development because they clearly highlight the heady ambitions of the school as it beds in its new facilities in the years to come.

 English College Alumni

 “The teachers at The English College insist you have the best environment and resources needed to study.
 There is always help if you require it so that you have an outstanding start to your future beyond Sixth Form.

 The support for getting students into University makes The English College stand out.
 Importantly too, I learned a huge number of skills which were not graded at the time – but have proved invaluable to me now.”

 Alisha Fernandez, Alumni of The English College and Entrepreneur